ILLUVRSE/Main/kernel/security-governance.md

 5. Mark `kernel-signer-v2` as primary in KMS (atomic switch).
 Emit `signer.rotation.applied` audit event signed by new key.
 6. Keep old key active for overlap period (e.g., 7 days) for verification, then retire in KMS.

+**Operational helper:** use `node tools/rotate_keys.js --signer-id <id>` to rotate keys.
+When `KMS_ENDPOINT` is configured the script calls `POST /keys/rotate` on the KMS and records a `signer.rotation` audit event with the returned key id.
+Without a KMS endpoint the script generates a local Ed25519 keypair, prints the private key for secure storage, and still records the audit event (marked as `provider: local`).
+Ensure `POSTGRES_URL` is set so the audit event persists.

+**Test run:** in staging, execute `SIGNER_ID=kernel-staging node tools/rotate_keys.js`.
+Verify:
+- CLI exits successfully and prints the new public key information.
+- An audit event `signer.rotation` exists with the correct `traceId` and signer metadata.
+- Downstream services can verify a new manifest signed after rotation.

 **Compromise (urgent):**
 1. Immediately disable compromised key in KMS (or mark as compromised).
 2. Create a new emergency key (KMS), set `SIGNER_ID` to emergency key for Kernel in staging, verify signing.